wiseman-timelord/AutoClix/README.md

 # AutoClix
-Status: Working.
+Status: Currently being, converted to Powershell and upgraded.

 ## Description

-AutoClix is a python based auto-clicker script designed to perform automated mouse clicks at random intervals within a specified timer range.
-It's built with user-friendliness in mind, offering both command-line execution and clickable batch files for installation and running.
-Sound notifications, progress bars, and configuration persistence are some of the refinements that enhance the user experience.
-Additionally, the app has some additional enhancements for windows users through the batch file.
+AutoClix is a Powershell based auto-clicker script designed to perform automated mouse clicks, 1 per second or at random intervals of seconds within a specified timer ranges in minutes.
+It's built with user-friendliness in mind, offering clickable batch files for running the ".ps1" script.
+The program features Sound notifications, progress bars, configuration persistence, and cursor controlled menus.

 ## Features

 1. **Randomized Clicking:** Performs mouse clicks at random intervals within a user-defined range.
-2. **Easy Activation:** Toggle the auto-click functionality on and off with a simple keyboard shortcut.
-3. **Progress Tracking:** A progress bar in the terminal shows the time left until the next click.
+2. **Progress Tracking:** A progress bar in the terminal shows the time left until the next click.
-4. **Sound Notifications:** Hear a default Windows sound when activating or deactivating the auto-click.
+3. **Sound Notifications:** Hear a default Windows sound when activating or deactivating the auto-click.
-5. **Configuration Persistence:** Timer range settings are saved in a 'config.yaml' file for future use.
+4. **Configuration Persistence:** Timer range settings are saved in a 'settings.cfg' file for future use.
 6. **Windows Compatibility:** Designed specifically for Windows users.

 ## Interface